cs-uh-3260/flask-ab/README.md

 4. Ok cool, but where do we actually call `log_ab_test_event` that we created in step 2.1?
 In the same API endpoint implementation of retrieving the student list in `server/api/student.py`, we will retrieve the assigned variant from the cookies included in the request (recall that we set the cookies in the front end) and then call `log_ab_test_event` we created to save the ab experiment results.
 Uncomment lines 45-46.

-Shut down your containers using `docker compose down` and run them again using `docker compose up --build -d`.
-Now, repeat the above steps of running your application, clearing the cookies, and refreshing a couple of times: you should see a different variant in some of these times where some of these variants would end up with the "-- NEW VARIANT" message.
+Rebuild the containers `docker compose up --build -d`.
+Now, repeat the above steps of running your application, clearing the cookies, and refreshing a couple of times: similar to before, you should see a different variant in some of these times where some of these variants would end up with the "-- NEW VARIANT" message.
+In each of these variants, make sure to click on "List Students".
+You can even go back to the previous page and click on "List Students" again.

 ### Step 3